mvsoom/gedankenpolizei/README.md

 ```bash
 touch .env
 ```
-and insert a project ID for Vertex AI into the newly created `.env` file:
+and insert your project ID for Vertex AI into the newly created `.env` file:
 ```bash
 PROJECT_ID=[key here]
 ```
+Note that:
+- A project ID is not the same as a Google API key, and if you haven't authenticated locally, [you will need extra credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc#local-dev) (eg. via setting `GOOGLE_APPLICATION_CREDENTIALS`).
-Note: I used Gemini Flash and Pro 1.5 with safety turned off and maxed out RPM at 1000.
-I also chose a server location close by me to minimize latency; if you experience latency issues you can set the location by changing the `gemini.location` key in [`config.yaml`](./config.yaml).
+- I used Gemini Flash and Pro 1.5 with safety turned off and maxed out RPM at 1000.
+I also chose a server location closeby to minimize latency; if you experience latency issues you can set the location by changing the `gemini.location` key in [`config.yaml`](./config.yaml).

 Then install the following programs:
 ```bash